S IMMO AG: profit for the first half year up by nearly 50%

 Successful asset management

 S IMMO had additional satisfactory renewals of rental agreements with major tenants in Hungary to report, with new rental successes in Southeastern Europe.
 The Eurocenter in Zagreb is now fully occupied, following the signing up of another international tenant.
 Additionally, S IMMO’s asset management team has accomplished some impressive achievements in Austria, including the signature of a 10-year rental agreement with the City of Vienna for nearly 4,000 m² of office and warehouse space in Arcade Meidling.
 Serdika Center, the shopping centre in Sofia, was awarded a further prize – “SEE Green Building of the Year”.

 In recent weeks an upwards trend has been observed in the capital markets in spite of generally high levels of volatility and reduced liquidity on the Vienna Stock Exchange.
-The S IMMO Share closed at EUR 4,64 on 22 August 2012.
+The S IMMO Share closed at EUR 4.64 on 22 August 2012.
 Towards the end of July the Group was informed that Erste Group Bank AG had increased its holding in S IMMO AG to more than 10%.
 Holger Schmidtmayr, Member of S IMMO’s Management Board, is pleased with this development: “We see Erste Group’s increased interest as an expression of long-term confidence by our core shareholder, and also as confirmation that, in light of the current gap between the share price and its inner value, S IMMO Share is an attractive investment opportunity.”